SoggyRhino/Leet2MD/README.md

 ## Usage
 Copy the entire bookmark.js into the link portion of a book mark.
 Click the bookmark when you are not leetcode.com, the markdown will be copied to the clipboard
+> Note: The browser does not like the origianl for some reason (I think it has to do with url encoding) but the mimifiedBookmark.js does not have these issuses

 ## Misc
 - Some problems have special formatting so it might not work.
 I will fix the script as I come across new problems that dont work.